xylophonehero/isj-photography/src/pages/testimonials/index.md

     quote:
       Ieashia did both the makeup and photography for my wedding day and I couldn’t have picked a better person.
 She made me feel amazing and captured our day perfectly, giving us photos we will cherish forever.
     image: /img/image2.jpg
+  - author: Louise
+    location: Rainham
+    tag: Wedding
+    quote:
+      When I used Ieashia to capture our firstborn photos, once again we were blown by the photos she took.
+I am so glad I chose Ieashia to capture the biggest moments of my life, as she tells a story with her photos and really makes the effort with everything she does.
+Thank you so much for everything you have done.
+    image: /img/testimonial-louise-frempong-wedding.jpg
   - author: Hayley
     location: Essex
     tag: Wedding